jollytyagi360-art/job-market-intelligence-system/README.md

 ## 🔚 Conclusion

-This project demonstrates how unstructured job data can be analyzed to extract meaningful insights and build predictive models.
+This project shows how unstructured job data can be transformed into meaningful insights and predictive models.

 It highlights the importance of: